Are you interested in learning about the best whole house water filters?

 For instance, if your water is provided by municipal services, then you may want to focus on improving the taste and removing any odors.
 If your water source is from a private well, then the water may have high levels of chemicals, pesticides, or heavy metals such as iron.

 Some whole house water systems can exceed one thousand dollars, but others can be purchased for less than $100.
 If you need just a basic sediment filter that can improve water taste, then a cheaper filter may be your best option.

 Before you purchase a whole house water filter, it is essential to know the flow rate of the filter and of your household.
 The flow rate is the amount of water used as gallons per minute.
-The average household will have a 10 to 50-GPM water usage.
+The average whole house filter flow rate is in the 5-15 GPM range.

 If your family uses 30-GPM, and your filter is rated for 10-GPM, then there will be a significant drop in water pressure during peak water usage.
 Try to determine your households GPM during peak water use by adding up all of your plumbing fixtures flow rates in use (look for the GPM data on the back of the toilets, vanities etc.)

 There are various sizes of whole house water filters available.
 A large filter can service high water supply and have a long service life.
 Some filters are made to last for up to 10 years without changing.
 There is usually still a pre and post filter requiring more frequent changes.